OleksandrSlobodian/salt-demo/README.md

 SALT_SUBNET="10.10.17"
 SALT_MASTER_ADDRESS="10.10.17.10"
 ```
-Once `vagrant up` runs successfully, you should see one master and multiple agents based on your configuration.
+Once `vagrant up --provision` runs successfully, you should see one master and multiple agents based on your configuration.
 With default configuration here is what I see:

 ```